mihirpa18/Sudoko-Game-GDSC-Task-/README.md

 # Sudoku Game 🎮-
 A fully functional Sudoku game built with React and Zustand as part of the GDSC NIT Calicut Web Development inductions task.
 This project allows users to play a classic Sudoku game with features like:

-Start/Restart Game: Generate new Sudoku boards dynamically.
+Start/Restart Game: Generate new Sudoku boards dynamically. <br>
 Pause/Resume: Take a break anytime and resume from where you left off.
 Hints: Get hints for the selected cell.
 Timer: Track how long it takes to solve the puzzle.